 Sadly, scientists are now finding that autoimmune diseases travel in packs.

 If the immune malfunction of Hashimoto’s is not stopped, once it is done destroying the thyroid gland, there’s no predicting what it will attack next.
-In patients with one autoimmune disorder, the risk of getting other autoimmune conditions such as eczema, asthma and rheumatoid arthritis (each being a condition where the body’s immune system attacks the skin, the lungs and the joints respectively) is far greater.
+In patients with one autoimmune disorder, the risk of getting other autoimmune conditions such as eczema, asthma, Hypothyroidism and rheumatoid arthritis (each being a condition where the body’s immune system attacks the skin, the lungs and the joints respectively) is far greater.